+3 credits Thursdays 9:00am-11:50am Jerusha Lamptey This course introduces Islam by exploring its historical development, central sources and institutions, core theological debates, and ritual practices.
+The course includes examination of the life and role of Prophet Muhammad; of the Qur'an and aḥādīth (narrations about the Prophet); and of Islamic exegesis, law, and theology.
+It also introduces some major Islamic theologians, scholars, and jurists.
+Throughout all, special attention is paid to diversity within the Islamic tradition, the dynamic interplay between religion and context, and the role of interpretation.

-3 credits Mondays 2:10pm-5:00pm Greg Snyder This course is a general introduction to Buddhism.
+Note: Enrollment limited to 25 students.
+IE 234 Buddhist Religious Thought and Practice 3 credits Mondays 2:10pm-5:00pm Greg Snyder This course is a general introduction to Buddhism.
 From its origins in India to its subsequent expansions throughout Asia, we will survey the history and development of Buddhist thought and practice within its three broad expressions-Theravada, Mahayana, and Vajrayana.
 The aim of the course is to familiarize students with Buddhist thought and practice and offer an opportunity to engage the material critically.
 We will read a number of primary sources in translation as well as additional texts organized thematically and historically to contextualize this material.
 As this is a prerequisite for other courses in Buddhism, no prior knowledge of the subject will be expected.

-IE 312 Mysticism and Revolutionary Social Change: Spirituality for Authentic Transformation

-3 credits

-Thursdays

-2:10pm-5:00pm

-Chung Hyun Kyung

-In this course, we will explore the relationship between inner awakening and revolutionary social change.
-We will study eleven mystics from different religious traditions whose life and work exemplify the integration of interior and exterior transformation: Hildegard of Bingen, Rumi, Thomas Merton, Abraham Heschel, Dorothy Day, Helder Camara, Thich Naht Hanh, Alice Walker, Dorothee Soelle, Suen-Kim Chi Ha and Thomas Berry.

-IE 335 African Religions in the Americas

-(Identical to CS 335) 3 credits Tuesdays 6:10pm-9:00pm Sam Cruz A critical analysis of the socio-historical settings of the development of each of the most widely practiced African based spiritual traditions/movements in the Americas.
+Note: Enrollment limited to 15 students.
+IE 312 Mysticism and Revolutionary Social Change: Spirituality for Authentic Transformation 3 credits Thursdays 2:10pm-5:00pm Chung Hyun Kyung In this course, we will explore the relationship between inner awakening and revolutionary social change.
+We will study eleven mystics from different religious traditions whose life and work exemplify the integration of interior and exterior transformation: Hildegard of Bingen, Rumi,Thomas Merton, Abraham Heschel, Dorothy Day, Helder Camara, Thich Naht Hanh, Alice Walker, Dorothee Soelle, Suen-Kim Chi Ha and Thomas Berry.
+IE 335 African Religions in the Americas (Identical to CS 335) 3 credits Tuesdays 6:10pm-9:00pm Sam Cruz A critical analysis of the socio-historical settings of the development of each of the most widely practiced African based spiritual traditions/movements in the Americas.
 We will engage the African-based practices of Haitian Vodou, Santeria/Palo Monte, Rastafarianism, Espiritismo, Obeah, Candomble, Umbanda, as well as African religious influences in Protestant Christianity.
 We will explore ways in which these religious movements have been impacted by North and South American cultural and political conditions, and how they have impacted the cultural and political realities in turn.
 The transformations made by these religious practices in the diasporic communities in the United States will be an underlying focus of this course.

-IE 401 Guided Reading

-Independent study for master-level students under the guidance of a member of the faculty.
+IE 401 Guided Reading 1 to 3 credits as approved by the professor Independent study for master-level students under the guidance of a member of the faculty.
 Master-level guided readings may not be taken for Reading (R) credit.

-IE 502 Guided Research

-Doctoral candidates pursue independent study under the guidance of the professors with whom they are doing their major work.
+IE 502 Guided Research 1 to 6 credits as approved by the professor Doctoral candidates pursue independent study under the guidance of the professors with whom they are doing their major work.